FortiMatt/FortiOS-Troubleshooting/README.md

 Each file also contains a "Help Alias" to support/guide you as an engineer as to what each line/command does.

+## Notice

-**Please note that this repo is not publically endorsed/supported by Fortinet.
-I am just a sales engineer trying to make my life easier.**
+Please note that this repo is not publically endorsed/supported by Fortinet.
+I am just a sales engineer trying to make my life easier.